AndrewBanks10/simpler-redux/README.md

 - Eliminates the need for action constants.
 - Simplifies your state management code.
 - Simple to integrate with your existing react/redux project.
+- Reduces the side effects of the "redux way".

 ### Installation
 `npm install simpler-redux`